TJCSH1/bbtt/README.md

 - URL for Bybit's trade API WebSocket.
 Defaults to wss://stream.bybit.com/v5/trade.

-## Oms Attributes
+## Oms Properties

-The class provides access to the following attributes:
+The class provides access to the following properties:

 ### `active (bool)`
 - **Description:** Indicates whether there are any active orders.